BaisycCoin/bsycInstall/Windows_Wallet-Linux_VPS_MN-Complete.md

 * Open the baisyccoin.conf file.
 It can be found in C:/Users/<Your User>/AppData/Roaming/BaisycCoin under Windows, .baisyccoin/baisyccoin.conf under GNU/Linux.
 * Copy the addnodes from [here](https://github.com/BaisycCoin/seeds/blob/master/README.md) into this file, then save it.
-* Re-open your bsyc-qt.
+* Re-open your baisyccoin-qt.
 It will now sync much more quickly.

 ### Addresses